2281469043/lollipopNFT/README.md

 ### For Regular Users

 1. Connect your MetaMask account on **index.html**.
 2. Browse NFTs in **explore.html**.
-3. To purchase an NFT, click on the desired item to view more details on the **detail*.html** page.
+3. To view details of a specific NFT, click on the desired item in **explore.html**, which will redirect you to the **detail.html** page.
+The **detail.html** page is for only viewing detailed information about the NFT.
-4. Click the "Buy NFT" button to initiate the transaction.
+4. To purchase an NFT, navigate to the **purchase.html** page.
+On this page, you can search for and buy NFTs by their labels.
 5. View your purchased NFTs in **myCollect.html**.

 ### For Authorized Museum Users